HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

 **[ BEZEL ]_________________________________________________________________________________________________________**

+- **Use Independent Scale & Curvature**
+  - Allows you to adjust the bezel scale independent of the screen
+- **Independent Scale**
+  - Base scale for the bezel default is 82.97 which is the same as the default screen size
+- **Independent Curvature X**
+  - Horizontal curvature for the bezel when in independent mode
+- **Independent Curvature Y**
+  - Vertical curvature for the bezel when in independent mode
-- **Inner Curvature Scale**
+- **Inner Curvature Scale Multiplier**
-  - Curvature of the inner edge of the bezel.
-It is a multiplier of the curvature of the tube and is 100 by default and matches the bezel curvature.
+  - Multiplier the curvature of the inner edge of the bezel
+  - Default is 100 which will match the tube curvature
+  - Multiplies the curvature in normal and independent mode

 - **Opacity**
   - At 100 the bezel is fully visible

 - **Blend Mode**
   - **0 - Off**
   - **1 - Normal Blending**
   - **2 - Additive Blending** - Added on as added with a projector
   - **3 - Multiply Blending** - Image is applied by darkening the under layer

 - **Width**
   - Thickness of the bezel on the sides of the tube, default is 125

 - **Height**
   - Thickness of the bezel on the top and bottom of the tube, default is 100

 - **Inner Edge Thickness**
   - Thickness of edge of inner, default 100

 - **Inner Edge Sharpness** - Def 90
 - **Inner Corner Radius Scale** - Def 50
   - Roundness of the inner corner of the bezel, it is a multiplier of the roundness of the screen corner
   - 100 gives you the same roundness as the screen corner

 - **Outer Corner Radius Scale** - Def 100
   - Roundness of the inner corner of the bezel, it is a multiplier of the roundness of the screen corner
   - 100 gives you the same roundness as the screen corner

 - **Outer Curvature Scale**
   - Amount of curvature on the outside of the bezel it is a multiplier of the roundness of the screen corner
   - Default is 0 which gives a straight edge of the outside of the bezel

 - **Outer Edge Position Y**
   - This moves the outer edge of the bezel and the frame up and down

 - **Brightness**
   - Brightness of the bezel, the default is 30 so only 30% brightness

 - **Highlight**
-  - The highlight or shinyness in the middle of the bezel
+  - The highlight or shininess in the middle of the bezel

 - **Opacity of Shadow from Bezel on Tube**
   - How much of a darkness from the bezel onto the illuminated screen
   - Only visible when the black ring around the screen is reduced so that the bezel is almost on top of the screen